 - The industry and current market trends

-- Business’ tangible assets like real estate
+- Business’s tangible assets like real estate

 A business appraiser or consultant can assist with determining the multiplier for your evaluation to ensure you end up with a fair and accurate fair market value.

-The average times’ revenue calculation may include a multiplier that is a factor of one to two or even as high as three to four if the business is poised to grow quickly in the upcoming season.
+The average time’s revenue calculation may include a multiplier that is a factor of one to two or even as high as three to four if the business is poised to grow quickly in the upcoming season.

 Valuation Reports to Find Business Worth

-- Calculation
+-

 The least-detailed valuation report includes a valuation of the business’s shares, interest, and assets.
-It contains calculations to show this value but doesn’t corroborate the information and relies on the truthful presentation of the necessary information.
+It contains calculations to show this value, but doesn’t corroborate the information and relies on the truthful presentation of the necessary information.

 It may not have enough information to satisfy a buyer if you’re selling the business in California to an outside party.

-- Estimate
+-

 Medium to large-sized businesses may use this report for: